What is provider-based billing?

 Which Marshfield Clinic Health System locations are provider-based?

-Effective, September 12, 2018, our Rice Lake campus is using provider-based billing.
-This is because health care services provided in the medical offices in Rice Lake will be considered hospital outpatient services.
+Effective, October 27, 2020, our Marshfield Medical Center-Weston (medical offices) location will use provider-based billing.
+This is because most health care services provided in the formerly named Marshfield Clinic Weston Center and The Diagnostic & Treatment Center will be considered hospital outpatient services.

 In the future, other Marshfield Clinic Health System centers, which are located on an integrated medical campus, will become hospital outpatient services.
-Marshfield Medical Center (medical offices in Marshfield), also are provider-based billed.
+Marshfield Medical Center (medical offices in Marshfield), Marshfield Medical Center-Eau Claire (medical offices), Marshfield Medical Center-Ladysmith (medical offices B), Marshfield Medical Center-Minocqua (medical offices) and Marshfield Medical Center-Rice Lake (medical offices) are provider-based billed.

 Will there be a change in how I receive care?